weltliteratur/blog/_drafts/2016-05-18-Fefe-Research-Institute.markdown

 | 49   | 173       | bug des tages                    |
 | 56   | 166       | die amis haben                   |

 Runner-up among the 3-grams is "das ist ja", and then we have "das ist ein" and "was für eine" ranking 4th and 5th.
-Sure, all these high-frequent 3-grams add to Fefe's stylometric fingerprint, but since we're not (yet) doing stylometry here, we decided to curate the n-gram lists a bit to now overthrow you with endless lists of boring syntagmas.
+Sure, all these high-frequent 3-grams add to Fefe's stylometric fingerprint, but since we're not (yet) doing stylometry here, we decided to curate the n-gram lists a bit to not overthrow you with endless lists of boring syntagmas.

 ## 4-Grams